2006 Watkins Glen Indy Grand Prix: Race

 Dan Wheldon (pictured in 2007) led a race-high 13 laps, but exited the race due to a drive shaft failure.

-The race began at 3:45 PM Eastern Standard Time (EST) on Sunday and was broadcast live on ABC in the United States.
+The race began at 3:45 p.m.
+Eastern Standard Time (EST) on Sunday and was broadcast live on ABC in the United States.
 Commentary was provided by Marty Reid, while retired drivers Scott Goodyear and Rusty Wallace took the roles of race analysts.
 Weather conditions were damp, with air temperatures reaching 58 F. Chris Greico, executive of Tissot, commanded the drivers to start their engines.
-Because of rain earlier in the day, all nineteen drivers were required to begin the race with rain tires, making this the first race in IndyCar history to be contested in the rain.
+Because of rain earlier in the day, all 19 drivers were required to begin the race with rain tires, making this the first race in IndyCar Series history to be contested in the rain.
 On the first lap, Kanaan passed Castroneves for the lead in the fourth turn and led the first eight laps.
 Scheckter became the first driver to swap out his rain tires for slick tires on lap 4 as the track gradually became dryer.
 Many drivers, including Kanaan, would also enter pit road for slick tires and fuel on the seventh and eighth laps.
 Simmons, on the other hand, assumed the lead and elected to stay on the track until lap 9.
 However, as Simmons exited pit road, his cold tires caused him to spin out; the yellow flag was resultantly flown for the first time.

 When the race was restarted on lap 12, Scheckter had interited the lead.
 Only a lap later, the yellow flag was necessitated again when Hornish Jr. spun exiting the seventh turn.
 Wheldon, running closely behind Hornish Jr., barely avoided hitting him.
 However, as he attempted to refire his car, his engine stalled, placing him a lap down.
 The third caution flag was issued on the restart on lap 16, when Franchitti, running in third, ran over a wet spot while entering the chicane and spun into the gravel trap.
 As other drivers backed off, Rice did not see the initial incident and slid into the tire barriers at the chicane.
 Both drivers drove away with the help of track marshals.
 During the subsequent restart on lap 20, Patrick backed into the wall exiting the final turn after receiving slight contact from Cheever, bringing out the fourth caution.
 More issues arose in the first turn when Matsuura attempted to pass Simmons, but oversteered and slammed into the tire barriers, becoming airborne and collecting Simmons in the process.
 Unlike Patrick, Matsuura and Simmons were unable to continue due to their heavy damage.
-In the midst of the chaos, Scheckter led twelve consecutive laps and didn't reenter pit road until lap 22, when he gave up the lead to Wheldon for fuel.
+In the midst of the chaos, Scheckter led twelve consecutive laps and did not reenter pit road until lap 22, when he gave up the lead to Wheldon for fuel.
 The green flag was waved again on lap 23.